lter/lterwg-droughtnet-ppt/README.md

 Short script that extracts the years that biomass was harvested.
 This script was than sourced in `GHCN_process_expt_years.R` script.
 May need to be updated/checked as new data from sites comes in.

 ## `GHCN_process_expt_years.R`

+Used to pull daily GHCN data for the years of interest.
+Gets daily data for closest station (within 100 km w/ less than 500 m elevation difference) that has good data for the pre-treatment calendar year (and year before that) and first treatment yr and 2nd treatment year.
+If biomass was measured for additional years then the precip data was pulled for those years but it wasn't required to be "good".
+This script outputs a csv of daily precip data for all the sites where it existed.

+## `precipitation reduction calculations.R`

+Takes output from `GHCN_process_expt_years.R` and calculates annual precipitation for the first and 2nd treatment year.
+That is, the precipitation was summed for the 12 months prior to the respective biomass harvest.
+For the drought treatments the percentage reduction that shelters impose was used to calculate precip received by drought plots, so output contains annual precip for both control and drought.

+## `calculate_cdf.R`

+Calculates the probability density function and cumulative density function for each site, from 50 years tpa (annual) data.
+Then calculates what the percentiles were of the actual precipitation was at the drought/control plots for the given treatment years.

+## `biomass_sensitivity_vs_ppt_reductions`

+Pulls in biomass effect size (likely to change as full biomass.csv changes) as calculated in a seperate script on dropbox.
+Makes figures of effect size vs various metrics of precipitation reductions.